 We genuinely use and love Small Pet Select bedding.
 It's the reason the CHA became ambassadors!
 You can support CHA with your Small Pet Select purchases by using the link below.
 10% comes back to CHA, and you get amazing, safe, & affordable bedding your hamster will love!

 Paper-based bedding is our preferred option for most hamsters.
 It's soft, absorbent, easy to find, and less likely to cause skin irritation.
 Most types of paper bedding also hold burrows quite well!
 Best of all, paper bedding is available in a variety of colours and for a variety of price ranges!

 Sold as "Critter Care" at Walmart

 Wood bedding is the most economical option for hamsters.
 It's super inexpensive and incredibly easy to find.
-Because of that, you won't need links.
-Just look for these online and at your local pet store!
 However, be aware that some wood beddings are unsafe for hamsters.
 Check out our Dangerous Products page for more!

 Pet hamsters spend most of their life in their cage.
 Besides having the right amount of space, it's important to provide your hamster with mental and physical stimulation.
 This prevents them from getting bored and helps keep undesirable behaviours at bay.

 You can use any or all of these materials in your cage!

 Sand makes such a nice feature in any hamster's cage!
 Please see our sand page to learn more!

 Teabag bedding is a soft, eco-concious option for nesting material.
 It is not great at odor control, so keep it limited to the nest and other resting spots.